 Movie at South Bay Drive-in Theatre

-Because of this, I’m always excited when I find a drive-in that’s still in business and a popular local thing to do like the South Bay Drive-in in San Diego.
+Because of this, I’m always excited when I find a drive-in that’s still in business and still a popular local thing to do.

 Swim with Leopard Sharks in La Jolla

-Looking for an adventurous activity in San Diego?
+Wondering what to do in La Jolla that’s a bit more adventurous?
 Every year, thousands of leopard sharks come through La Jolla to mate and lay eggs, sometimes staying for up to six months.

 If you want to see this magical experience up close, you can snorkel alongside the sharks when they’re in town, usually from early June to the end of September/October.